mohalogiciels/Windows8.1LoginScreenFix/README.md

 <img width="300" alt="no_profile_picture" src="https://github.com/user-attachments/assets/ff615209-7ecd-477e-af2c-3e5c53fe5273" />

-That’s where this tool comes inhandy, designed and written fully by me 😄
+That’s where this tool comes in handy, which has been designed and written by me for you nice people out there 😄

 It’ll add a missing registry key called “Image200” where the path to the image file, which shows the profile picture on the logon screen, is being stored.